dotnet/docs/docs/architecture/modernize-desktop/migrate-modern-applications.md

 Sandboxing, which relies on the runtime or the framework to constrain which resources a managed application or library uses or runs, isn't supported on .NET.

-Use security boundaries that are provided by the operating system, such as virtualization, containers, or user accounts for running processes with the minimum set of privileges.
+Use security boundaries that are provided by the operating system, such as virtualization, containers, or user accounts, for running processes with the minimum set of privileges.

 ### Security Transparency

 Similar to CAS, Security Transparency separates sandboxed code from security critical code in a declarative fashion but is no longer supported as a security boundary.

-Use security boundaries that are provided by the operating system, such as virtualization, containers, or user accounts for running processes with the least set of privileges.
+Use security boundaries that are provided by the operating system, such as virtualization, containers, or user accounts, for running processes with the least set of privileges.

 >[!div class="step-by-step"]
 >[Previous](whats-new-dotnet.md )